josh-hernandez-exe/buzz-board/FutureFeatures.md

 ## Future Features
+* Add screenshots to readme.
-* Option to not use redis
+* Option to not use redis.
 * The scoreboard will use websockets.
 	* If websockets are fully implemented, lengthen the auto refresh.
 * Have an option to not use the score mechanism.